-Sprott Physical Gold and Silver Trust was established on October 26, 2017 under the laws of the Province of Ontario, Canada, pursuant to a trust agreement dated as of October 26, 2017, and amended as of September 17, 2018 (the "Trust Agreement").
+Sprott Physical Gold Trust was established on August 28, 2009 under the laws of the Province of Ontario, Canada, pursuant to a trust agreement dated as of August 28, 2009, as amended and restated as of December 7, 2009, as further amended and restated as at February 1, 2010 and as further amended and restated as of February 27, 2015 and as further amended on November 13, 2020 (the "Trust Agreement").
 The Trust has received relief from certain provisions of National Instrument 81-102 - Investment Funds ("NI 81-102"), and, as such, the Trust is not subject to certain of the policies and regulations of the Canadian Securities Administrators that apply to other mutual funds.

 The Trust's registered office is located at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2600, Toronto, Ontario, Canada, M5J 2J1.
 The Manager acts as the manager of the Trust pursuant to the Trust Agreement and a management agreement with the Trust.
 The Trustee, a trust company organized under the laws of Canada, acts as the trustee.
-The Trustee also acts as custodian on behalf of the Trust for the Trust's assets other than physical gold and silver bullion.
-The Royal Canadian Mint (the "Mint") acts as custodian on behalf of the Trust for the physical gold bullion and silver bullion owned by the Trust.
+The Trustee also acts as custodian on behalf of the Trust for the Trust's assets other than physical gold bullion.
+The Royal Canadian Mint (the "Mint") acts as custodian on behalf of the Trust for the physical gold bullion bullion owned by the Trust.